Sarcoma Care

 Sarcomas are very rare compared to other types of cancer.
 There are more than 1 million new cancer cases each year.
 Just 12,000 of those are sarcomas.
 Sarcomas make up just 1% of cancer cases in adults.

-There is also a wide variation in types of sarcoma.
+There is also a wide variation in types of sarcomas.
 There are more than 70 subtypes of soft tissue sarcoma, some of which are very slow growing and almost benign, whereas others grow rapidly and are very aggressive.
 Some of the more common subtypes are:

 • Desmoid tumor – does not spread